 The Alabama Mandatory Liability Insurance Act set minimum insurance requirements that all drivers must meet.
 These limits include $25,000 for property damage, $25,000 for bodily injury or death in accidents involving a single person, and $50,000 for bodily injury or death in accidents involving two or more people.
 Even though car insurance coverage is required by law, many drivers choose not to insure their vehicles.
 In some cases, drivers may inadvertently allow their coverage to lapse if they don't pay their premiums on time.

-When you work with Mike Bell Accident & Injury Lawyers, our attorneys will carefully evaluate your situation to determine which parties are liable for your expenses.
+When you work with Mike Bell Accident & Injury Lawyers, our Birmingham uninsured motorist accident attorneys will carefully evaluate your situation to determine which parties are liable for your expenses.
 With our help, you can receive as much compensation as possible in your case.

-The experts at Mike Bell Accident & Injury Lawyers take the worry and stress out of the equation, helping to ensure that your uninsured motorist case is handled in the best way possible.
+The Birmingham uninsured motorist accident attorneys at Mike Bell Accident & Injury Lawyers take the worry and stress out of the equation, helping to ensure that your uninsured motorist case is handled in the best way possible.
 Set up a free consultation today by calling 205-666-6000 or submitting the form on our website.
 During this consultation, we will outline your legal options so that you can decide which course to take.

 Alabama Underinsured and Uninsured Motorists